 Privacy notices inform consumers on how their data is collected, how it is used, who it is shared with, and the choices they can make about their data.
 These must be provided to consumers when or before any information is collected, shared, or sold.
 Under the CCPA, businesses must have privacy policies and notices in place that meet these criteria.
 Then a series of privacy procedures need to be implemented to back up the statements made in the privacy notices, especially around individual rights.
 If a company sells consumer data, the CCPA calls for specific processes like including a prominent “Do Not Sell” or “Opt Out” button on a company’s website.

 However, the term “sale” is quite broad within the CCPA.
 Under this law, there does not need to be an exchange of money for a sale to occur.
 A disclosure of personal information by any means shared for any benefit can be considered a sale.
-Therefore, even businesses that do not exchange personal information for money will likely still need to include opt out buttons on their sites and ensure the proper privacy notices are put in place.
+Therefore, even businesses that do not exchange personal information for money likely still need to include opt out buttons on their sites and ensure the proper privacy notices are put in place.

 - Privacy policies and notices